 Christopher W. Meyer

-- Drafting contracts involving privacy, cybersecurity, data licensing, technology outsourcing and intellectual property issues, including data processing addendums under the EU General Data Protection Regulation (GDPR) and data security addendums;
+- Negotiating and drafting contracts involving privacy, cybersecurity, data licensing, technology outsourcing and intellectual property issues, including business associate agreements (BAAs);

-- Drafting privacy, cybersecurity, computer use, social media, Digital Millennium Copyright Act (DMCA) take down policies, and other information-related policies;
+- Drafting and implementing privacy, cybersecurity, computer use, social media and other information-related policies and procedures;

 - Conducting risk assessments and data protection impact analyses (DPIAs);